carltheperson/advanced-js-objects/chapters/chapter-2.md

 func(myValue)
 ```

-Here we have a function called `func` and a variable called `myValue` which holds a primitive value (`10`).
+Here we have a function called `func` and a variable called `myValue`, which holds a primitive value (`10`).
 We call the function and pass in `myValue` as a parameter.
 Interestingly, the value of `myValue` is not passed directly.
-Instead, a copy is made which is assigned to `param`.
+Instead, a copy is made, which is assigned to `param`.
 This means we can safely assume that functions won’t modify our primitive variables.

 ```js
 function iCantChangeYourPrimitive(val) {